 Platonov: Quite naturally, yes.
-Look at our tales, look, for example, how our culture perceives a man!
-If a man in the West is a warrior, a kshatriya or a philosopher ruler, then in our fairy tales or Russian folklore, a man is often described not as a hero and a good fellow, but as a boy with a finger or Ivan the Fool (and it is interesting that in the end this Fool overacts all clever villains, this is the Russian "stupidity" that exceeds the mind).
-We have a completely different culture, original, and in many respects it really is ahead of the West, especially in postmodern indicators.
-I think the project Rizoma (fr.rhizome"Rhizome" - one of the key concepts of the philosophy of poststructuralism and postmodernism - approx. editorial office), about which Gilles Deleuze dreamed, is already fully realized in Russia.
+Look at our fairy tales, see, for example, how our culture perceives a man!
+If a man in the West is a warrior, a kshatriya or a ruler-philosopher, then in our fairy tales or Russian folklore a man is often described not as a hero and a good young man, but as a boy-in-arms or Ivan the Fool (and it’s interesting that This Fool replays all clever villains, such is the Russian "stupidity", exceeding the mind).
+We have a completely different culture, original, and in many ways it really is ahead of the west, especially in post-modern indicators.
+I think the project Rizoma (Fr. rhizome "Rhizome" - one of the key concepts of the philosophy of poststructuralism and postmodernism - approx. editorial board), about which Gilles Deleuze dreamed, was already implemented in Russia in full.

 Vespa: In connection with the difference of these levels, is it true that in Europe now Russia looks like some possible savior from liberal postmodernism and at the same time as a country of some kind of freedom?

-Platonov: Of course, I know several Frenchmen who moved to Russia consciously, in their right mind and in a sober memory, political scientists, quite young.
-They come here because they get tired of hegemony, of propaganda, and want to feel one more breathing more freely than there.
+Platonov: Certainly, I know several Frenchmen who moved to Russia consciously, in their right mind and in sober memory, political scientists, quite young.
+They come here because they are tired of hegemony, of propaganda, and they want to feel at one breath freer than there.
 And Russia allows it.
-I had an experience of living in France, a year of university internship in the beautiful city of Bordeaux.
-I can say that after the French year on my return to my homeland, I felt that there was a block on me: I began to pay close attention to words, try not to speak loudly about the representatives of the right political flank (in general, in France, I was faced with the fact that for this the left radicals could begin to threaten).
-It became scary when I realized that at some point I euphemized what I wanted to say or say in some more politically correct manner.
-This totalitarian grid of the West leaves a trace and even after a year of living affects me.
-In general, this is very similar to Orwell's novel.
+I had the experience of living in France, a year of university internship in the beautiful city of Bordeaux.
+I can say that after the French year after returning to my homeland, I felt that there was a block on me: I began to be attentive and strict with words, try not to speak loudly about the representatives of the right political flank (in general, in France I was confronted with the fact that for this the left radicals could start to threaten).
+It became scary when I realized that at some moments I euphemized what I wanted to say or say in some more politically correct manner.
+This totalitarian grid of the West leaves a mark and even after a year of living affects me.
+In general, it is very similar to Orwell’s novel.
 Big brother is watching you.
-Everyone thinks that totalitarianism in the past - fascism and communism are destroyed and totalitarianism together with them, but in fact everything is not so.
-He did not just not leave, but he subdued the whole West, the whole of Europe.
-What is there is a liberal dictatorship.
-With all the ensuing consequences: the arrests of politicians inconvenient to the system, repressive apparatus, propaganda.
+Everyone thinks that totalitarianism in the past - fascism and communism are destroyed and totalitarianism along with them, but in fact everything is not so.
+He didn’t just leave, he subjugated the whole of the West, the whole of Europe.
+That there is a liberal dictatorship.
+With all the ensuing consequences: the arrests of politicians disliked by the system, the repressive apparatus, propaganda.
 Accordingly, the peoples of Europe perceive Russia as an island of freedom, as an anti-totalitarian front.

 Vespa: Austria-Hungary ...

-Platonov: (laughs) Yes, almost Austria-Hungary! ...
-And in fact it is a completely different empire, a new Europe.
+Platonov: (laughs) Yes, practically Austria-Hungary! ...
+And in fact, this is already a completely different empire, a new Europe.

-Platonov: I have a feeling that this is a new breath and one of the guarantees that it became possible is Trump's coming to power in the US.
-Yes, there is nothing left of the image that we saw or wanted to see in 2016, when he spoke on behalf of the American people against ultra-liberal elites, yes, Tranp's binominism collapsed, and he became part of the system, but ...
-He implemented a "breakthrough of gradualism," the constant monotonous process of war with Russia and control over the EU was torn apart, his attention shifted to the Pacific region, and the "all-seeing globalist eye" simply weakened over the European continent.
-Europe got a chance to gain its sovereignty, to get out of the dictates of the United States.
+Platonov: I have a feeling that this is a new breath and one of the guarantees that it has become possible is the coming of Trump to power in the USA.
+Yes, there is nothing left in it from the image that we saw or wanted to see in 2016, when he spoke on behalf of the American people against the ultra-liberal elites, yes, Trump's banonism disappeared and it became part of the system, but ...
+He carried out a “breakthrough of gradualness”, the constant monotonous process of war with the Russian Federation and control over the EU was broken, his attention shifted to the Pacific region, and over the European continent the “all-seeing globalist eye” simply weakened.
+Europe got a chance to gain its sovereignty, break out of the dictates of the United States.
 I think that the European space in a few years (decades?)
-Can become a neutral and independent territory of Rimland.
-The European nations themselves and those who came to power on the "populist wave" have already begun to transform Europe.
+Can become a neutral and independent territory of Romeland.
+The European nations themselves and those who came to power in the “populist wave” have already begun to transform Europe.
 I believe that this is not a remission, but a new milestone in the history of Europe.

-Vespa: This national Europe, will be for plus or minus in Russia, will not resultthe nationalself-consciousness of European peoples in a large Russophobic campaign?
-That is, now they are looking with hope for Russia, and what will happen next.
-That is, if the Germans become Germans, will they not want to get a turn again from the gate?
+Vespa: This national Europe, will be for Russia plus or minus, will not result the national self-awareness of European nations in a large Russophobic campaign?
+That is, now they are looking to Russia with hope, and what will happen next.
+That is, if the Germans become Germans, would they not want to get a turn from the gate again?

-Platonov: About the Germans: it seems to me that they will gain their national sovereignty at the last moment.
-Diktat, which is built over it, including ideological and philosophical, deftly built, including the Frankfurt school, was so defeated by the Germans that there is a catastrophically small amount of sensible forces there.
+Platonov: About the Germans: it seems to me that they will acquire their national sovereignty at the very last moment.
+The dictatorship that was built over it, including ideological and philosophical, deftly built up by the Frankfurt school, was so broken by the Germans that there were catastrophically little sound forces there.

-Vespa: I.ewho should we be afraid of so it's Poland?
+Vespa: I.e whom should we be afraid of Poland?

 Platonov: Poland, yes.
 But do not forget that we have common interests with Poland.